 Firms can either explore new areas of research to expand into new fields or they can focus on their existing technologies and try to build a protective wall around them.
 Akcigit and Kerr (2018) dub the former exploratory patents as "external" and the more exploitative ones as "internal" patents.
 If a firm's aim is mostly protecting its core technology, the new internal patent will cite many patents from the firm's existing portfolio.
 In contrast, if a firm's aim is expanding into new fields, more citations will be made in that case to patents that are not in the firm's portfolio.
 In this regard, the fraction of self-citations is informative about how internal a patent is and how likely it is that a patent serves to build a thicket.
-Figure 5a explores the self-citation dynamics over time.
+Chart 4A explores the self-citation dynamics over time.
 The striking observation is that while until 2000 patents were becoming more explorative in nature based on our earlier interpretation, this trend reverses completely around 2000, and patents become more exploitative and internal since then.

-A) Share of Self Citations over Time B) Average Claim Length over T Source: Authors' own calculation using U.S. Patent and Trademark Office data would be expected to have a relatively short claim, reflecting the broader scope.
+Another interesting piece of information on a patent file is the length of its claims.
+If a firm is introducing a novel technology that makes a broad contribution to the field, the relevant patent would be expected to have a relatively short claim, reflecting the broader scope.
 However, if a patent is making a marginal contribution to an already crowded area, then the claims are likely to be much longer with the details of the incremental contribution and also much narrower in scope.
 Therefore, the length of the claim could show us how broad or narrow the contributions are.
-Figure 5b shows the evolution of average patent claim length over time.
+Chart 4B shows the evolution of average patent claim length over time.
 Intriguingly, patent claims were getting shorter until 2000, suggesting that patents were becoming broader in scope, which completely reversed again around 2000.
 Since then, claim length has been increasing steadily, indicating that patents are getting narrower in scope and also less original.